jasonraimondi/svelte-notify/README.md

 # @jmondi/notify-svelte

-This library is a Svelte-based toast notification system.
-It provides a NotificationService class with `success`, `info`, and `error` methods to display corresponding notifications.
-Notifications are time-based and will disappear after a given duration (time-to-live or TTL).
+A Svelte-based toast system: NotificationService class with success, info, and error methods.
+Time-based auto-disappear, no dupes ✨🔮

 ## Installation